KC-7/car-quiz/README.md

 - There is a collapsible window below the header bar.

-- When the user expands the collabsible window, they are presented with text relating to the quiz and the CSS validation link.
+- When the user expands the collapsible window, they are presented with text relating to the quiz and the CSS validation link.

 - If the user is on a device with a larger screen width, a QR code will be displayed to give them the option to try the quiz on a mobile device.